-AP Physics C: Mechanics Physics
+AP Physics C: Mechanics

+Physics

-Grade 11, 12 Year 6 periods/cycle 1 credit 3300 (AP) 3310 (H) 3311 (X) 3312 (A) SC, EL
+Grades 11, 12 Yea ır 1 credit

+3300 (AP) 33 510 (H) 3311 (X) 3312 (A) SC, EL

 The calculus-based Advanced Placement (AP) Physics course is approximately equivalent to a one-year, college-level course in general physics for scientists and engineers.
-Topics include motion, forces, vectors, momentum, and energy.
+Topics include: motion, forces, vectors, momentum, and energy.
 This course is designed to prepare students for the calculus-based AP Physics C: Mechanics test administered annually in May.